wandering-tiger/Blinds_Aiding_Project_with_YOLO/README.md

 My dataset contains the haze environment, which will influence the performance of YOLO, so a dehaze net is needed.
 AOD-Net is well known dehaze net, which can be combined with YOLO.
 It is designed based on a re-formulated atmospheric scattering model, partly preserve the physical model, and can improve the performance of model.

 #### AOD-Net
-To deal with haze in images, All-in-One Dehazing Network (AOD-Net) [3] can be used as a solution.
+To deal with haze in images, All-in-One Dehaze Network (AOD-Net) [3] can be used as a solution.
 AOD-Net represents a paradigm shift in dehazing by formulating the problem as an end-to-end trainable task.
 Unlike previous methods, AOD-Net does not estimate intermediate parameters like the transmission matrix or atmospheric light separately.
 Instead, it directly predicts the clean image from the hazy image using a lightweight CNN.
 This approach simplifies the dehazing process and makes it easier to integrate AOD-Net into larger pipelines,such as YOLO.
 There are several implementation of AOD-Net algorithm, I choose to use pytorch version of [AOD-Net](https://github.com/kivenyangming/AOD-Net_pytorch).
 In my program, I create a AODNet block, which can be embedded into backbone of YOLO.
 ``` python